jysalaun/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_Home_Assistant.md

 Figure Device information and controls page

+<a name="known-issues"></a>

+## Known issues

+The Thread device commissioning feature on Home Assistant with 2025 Q1 release images is not very stable, so it is recommended to use Home Assistant with 2024 Q4 release image to evaluate the Thread device commissioning.

 ## FAQ

 ### What should do if the download fails or the download speed of the Docker image is very slow?